KDE/documentation-develop-kde-org/content/docs/use/kxmlgui/saving_and_loading.md

 ### Loading a file

-Finally, we get round to being able to load a file, from local storage or from a remote location like an FTP server.
+Finally, we get around to being able to load a file, from local storage or from a remote location like an FTP server.
 The code for this is all contained in `MainWindow::openFile()`.

 First we must ask the user for the name of the file they wish to open.
 We do this using [QFileDialog::getOpenFileUrl()](docs:qtwidgets;QFileDialog::getOpenFileUrl):